cellgeni/nf-processed2irods/README.md

 4. **Quality Control** - Generates mapping QC statistics from STARsolo output (if not already present)
 5. **File Collection** - Gathers all data files and metadata files for upload
 6. **iRODS Upload** - Transfers files to iRODS with checksums
-7. **Metadata Attachment** - Attaches comprehensive metadata to iRODS collectionsextflow pipeline to store processed single-cell genomics data and metadata in iRODS (Integrated Rule-Oriented Data System).
+7. **Metadata Attachment** - Attaches comprehensive metadata to iRODS collections

+## Dry Run Mode

+The pipeline supports a dry run mode (`--dry_run true`) that allows you to test and validate your pipeline configuration without actually uploading data to iRODS.
+This is particularly useful for:

+### What Dry Run Does:
+- **Validates input parameters** - Checks that all required parameters are provided and correctly formatted
+- **Processes metadata** - Runs all metadata collection and parsing steps
+- **Generates QC reports** - Creates mapping statistics and quality control files
+- **Creates output files** - Generates `sample_metadata.csv` and `dataset_metadata.csv` files locally
+- **Shows intended operations** - Displays what files would be uploaded and where

+### What Dry Run Skips:
+- **iRODS file uploads** - No files are actually transferred to iRODS storage
+- **iRODS metadata attachment** - No metadata is attached to iRODS collections
+- **MD5 checksum validation** - No checksums are computed or compared with iRODS

 ## Overview